radio-astro-tools/tutorials/quick_contribution_tutorial.rst

 a pull request to ask moderators to merge the changes in your fork into the main version.

 1. Get Git

    If you already know your way around Git you can skip down to step 2.

    a.
-If you don't already have an account, the first step is to go to https://github.com and set one up.
+If you don't already have a GitHub account, the first step is to go to https://github.com and set one up.

    b.
 Next you need to make sure Git is installed on your computer.
 If